Galway Theatre Festival (May) – 2027 Ultimate Guide

-The Galway Theatre Festival 2026 is a vibrant performance arts celebration held in Galway City, Ireland.
-Spanning ten days from April 30 to May 9, the festival showcases a diverse mix of theatre, circus, storytelling, and experimental shows.
+The Galway Theatre Festival 2027 is a vibrant performance arts celebration held in Galway City, Ireland.
+Spanning ten days, typically from April 30 to May 9, the festival showcases a diverse mix of theatre, circus, storytelling, and experimental shows.

-We’ve attended the festival ourselves, and what makes it stand out is the sheer variety.
-You don’t need to be a “hardcore” theatre fan to enjoy it—the warm audiences and the way the city’s pubs and pop-up spaces come alive with creativity make it accessible to everyone.
+We’ve attended the Galway Theatre Festival ourselves, and what makes it stand out is the sheer variety.
+You don’t need to be a “hardcore” theatre fan to enjoy it—the warm audiences and the way Galway’s pubs and pop-up spaces come alive with creativity make it accessible to everyone.

 Not to be confused with the Galway International Arts Festival (July): The Galway Theatre Festival happens in May, while the bigger Galway International Arts Festival runs in July with international theatre, music, and art.
 Check out the full guide to the Galway International Festival here.